vmware-tanzu/velero/site/_posts/2019-09-30-Velero-v1-1-on-PKS.md

 ![nginx restored](../img/vsphere-tutorial-icons/nginx-restore-new-ip.png)

-Backups and Restores are now working on Kubernetes deployed on vSphere using Velero v1.1.
+Backups and Restores are now working on Kubernetes deployed by PKS on vSphere using Velero v1.1.

 ## Feedback and Participation